mairlist/streammonitor/README.md

 ## License

-streammonitor is released under the GNU General Public License.
+streammonitor is released under the GNU AGPL v3.0.

+Commercial licenses are available on request.

 ## TODO